Rational social distancing in epidemics with uncertain vaccination timing: Methods

 Here, $\tauecon$ is the economic discount time of an individual.
-The cost associated with infection $\alpha$ also includes the risk of death.
-The constant $\beta$ parameterises the financial and social costs associated with an individual modifying their behaviour from the baseline infectivity $\kappa^*$.
-We choose a quadratic form to ensure a natural equilibrium at $\kappa = \kappa^*$ in the absence of disease and/or intervention.
+The parameter $\alpha$ represents the cost per unit time of being infected, and can include a contribution from the cost of death.
+The parameter $\beta$ parameterises the financial and social costs associated with an individual modifying their behaviour from the baseline infectivity $\kappa^*$.
+We choose a quadratic form to ensure a natural equilibrium at $\kappa = \kappa^*$ in the absence of disease.
 We choose the units for the utility such that $\beta = 1$ without loss of generality.
-This general form of the objective function is also used by \cite{Makris2020}, albeit in a somewhat different notation.
+(All parameters and their values are given in \cref{table:parameters}) This general form of the objective function is also used in \cite{Makris2020} with a somewhat different notation.

 If vaccination occurs at $t_v$, immediately all remaining susceptibles are vaccinated and can be counted as recovered, i.e. $s(t>t_v)=0$, and the remaining infectious recover exponentially.
 The utility cost of this recovery process after $t_v$ can be captured in a salvage term $U_v$.
-In other words, the salvage term represents the fact that it is regrettable for an individual -- i.e. costly -- to be infected at the moment the vaccination becomes available.
-We obtain, with the probability of being infected at vaccination time $\psi_{i}(t_v) = \psi_{i,v}$ (for the derivation, see section \nameref{sec:vaccination} in the Supporting Information (SI))
+In other words, the salvage term represents the fact that it is still costly for an individual to be infected when the vaccination becomes available.
+We obtain, with the probability of being infected at vaccination time $\psi_{i}(t_v) = \psi_{i,v}$ (for the derivation, see section A in the Supporting Information (SI))